aud-z/aud-z/README.md

 - NLP, ML, neural networks/deep learning using Python
 - Mathematical foundations of ML and deep learning
 - Optimization & data science for business and products
-- statistical & econometric analysis using R, SPSS, and STATA
+- Statistical & econometric analysis using R, SPSS, and STATA

 📝 What I'm learning in class:
 - NoSQL database management